X-CASH-official/xcash-dpops/README.md

 ## How to Setup a Domain Name Instead of an IP Address
 The XCASH DPOPS system needs a IP Address when registering a delegate to be able to let other delegates know where to send messages to.
-One can instead setup a domain name (**without the www.**) and register this instead of an IP address.
+One can instead setup a domain name (**without the www**) and register this instead of an IP address.
 The possible benefits of using a domain name over an IP address could be:

 * One can change IP's from their domain page if they change servers instead of having to update that info in the DPOPS database.
 * It would probably be more recognizable if there was a problem, since in the XCASH_DPOPS logs and the XCASH_Daemon logs it will print the source and destination of messages.